Leafaryart/EasyWorkload/git_conventions.md

 ### Message Body of Commit
 When you have written down what kind of commit you're making, write a brief header summarizing what you did in less than 50 characters.
 For example:
-> git commit -m "feat: added log-in functionality"
+> git commit -m "feature: added log-in functionality"

+If you've done multiple changes such that a single type of commit listed above won't be enough to explain the changes, use "|" to separate them.
+For example if you made both `docs` and `feat` changes:
+> git commit -m "feature: added log-in functionality | docs: documented log in"

 After that, write a more detailed description right afterwards.
-> git commit -m "feat: feat: added log-in functionality" -m "Created a login.java file in the src folder.
+> git commit -m "feature: feat: added log-in functionality" -m "Created a login.java file in the src folder.
 It can accept credentials, check if credentials are valid, and can either accept or reject the credentials."